brian-cy-chang/UW_Geospatial/README.md

 # CLAD Geospatial
 This repository provides instructions and examples for handling geoshape files from [Homeland Infrastructure Foundation-Level Data (HIFLD)](https://hifld-geoplatform.hub.arcgis.com/search) in Python.
-The goal is to extract centroid coordinates from geoshape polygons and spatial join to public US geospatial data to label as urban, rural, or tribal addresses.
+The goal is to extract centroid coordinates from geoshape polygons and create a gold standard public reference dataset to compare geocoder performance across  urban, rural, and/or tribal addresses.

 ## Getting Started
 1. Download geoshape files from [Homeland Infrastructure Foundation-Level Data (HIFLD)](https://hifld-geoplatform.hub.arcgis.com/search) to a local directory.
 Simply add more geoshape files as desired.
 An example directory structure is shown below.